Actindo-AG/Documentation/Core1Platform/AdministratingCore1/04_AdminSetupActindo.md

 # Set up U2F from the administrator side

 For the U2F (Universal Second Factor) setup of an Actindo account, a user-side setup as well as an administrator-side setup is necessary.
-As an administrator, you must activate U2F as an authorization method for the corresponding user to complete the *U2F* setup.
+As an administrator, you must activate U2F as authorization method for the corresponding user to complete the *U2F* setup.
 Using U2F provides the following benefits:

 - Strong protection
     The user credentials are protected with strong public key cryptography and bound to the service.
 Since only the real site can authenticate with a key, this provides a high level of protection against account takeover.

 - No additional apps or software required
-    The *YubiKey* protects access to computers, networks and online services with a single touch.
+    The *YubiKey* protects access to computers, networks, and online services with a single touch.

 - Convenient authentication with just a few steps
     The authentication code is created via USB between the *YubiKey* and your device without further manual input steps.

 #### Prerequisites

-- You are logged in the main account of the *Core1 Platform* with a user assigned to the ActindoAdminGroup.
+- You are logged in the main account of the *Core1 Platform* with a user assigned to the *ActindoAdminGroup*.

 #### Procedure